Notes from the flood: Hurricane Helene in WNC by Jaana Mattson

 As an overthinking, under-performing perfectionist, I keep trying to turn life into an epic poem.
 Why is it so hard to find a nice, clean, narrative arc to make sense of everything?
-For now, all I can offer are disjointed notes and thoughts and images that help me focus on my priorities: to connect with good people, to protect what is vulnerable, to do something, anything, for others and to stand firm in my values but calm in my heart.
+For now, all I can offer are disjointed notes and thoughts and images that help me focus on my priorities: to connect with good people, to protect what is vulnerable, and to do something.
+Anything.

 What has happened: